 CSU men's basketball vs. Metro State highlights - 10-27-12

-Leonard Perry enters his first season as associate head coach at Colorado State.
+Leonard Perry enters his fourth season as associate head coach at Colorado State in 2015-16.
 He was hired by Larry Eustachy on April 12, 2012.

-Perry comes to CSU after spending one season on Eustachy's staff at Southern Miss.
-During his time with the Goldean Eagles, Perry helped guide the team to a 25-9 record, and a berth in the 2012 NCAA tournament.
+He comes to CSU after spending one season on Eustachy's staff at Southern Miss.
+During his time with the Golden Eagles, Perry helped guide the team to a 25-9 record, and a berth in the 2012 NCAA tournament.

-Before his time in Indiana, Perry was head coach at his alma mater, the University of Idaho, where he led the Vandals to a 48-97 record over five seasons.
-While at Idaho, Perry coached eight All-Big West Conference players in addition to leading the school to its highest conference finish two years in a row.
-Sports Illustrated named him one of the nation's top five up-and-coming coaches.
+Prior to Indiana, Perry was the head coach at his alma mater, Idaho, from 2001-06, where he led the Vandals to a 48-97 record over five seasons.
+During his tenure, Perry coached eight All-Big West Conference players.

 Perry graduated from Idaho in 1995 with a degree in general studies with an emphasis in English.

 The Dallas, Texas native was an honorable mention All-American at Kimball High School, where he earned All-State, All-District and All-Metro honors.
 The four-year letterwinner scored 32 points in the Texas Class 5A state championship game his senior year, and led Kimball to a four-year record of 126-12.

 Perry and his wife, Christina, have two daughters, Keisha Ann and Kayla Corrine, and a son, Justin Leonard.
 Perry also has another son, Leonard III, and daughter Camitri Deon.

 |Education||University of Idaho, 1995|